Trewaters/SifuTrewaters/practice/signIn.md

+- 4/7/2017 I am so upset that I missed a day and have to start all over with my GitHub katas.
+I need to keep at this for a solid 30 days or all my work was for nothing.
+I will start making my updates to the top of the stack instead of scrolling to the bottom.
+This is getting long and I am sick of scrolling to the bottom, or jumping to the bottom.
+Well here I go! [ Day 1 of 30 ]

+---
+starting over... "from the top" :weary:  :disappointed:  :scream:  :fu:  :godmode: 30 Days of GitHub here I come!
+---
 - 2/24/2017, Good Morning
 - 2/25/2017, Good Morning.
 Going to meet Winston for :coffee:.
 - 2/26/2017, Afternoon.
 Working on final exam for MongoDB University!
 Oh boy this is a challenge!